top of page

 This is a close up of an indesign document showing the TRIM line

-The Trim Line is a design guide representing the very edge of your page (the finished size) where you want your printer to trim to.
+The Trim Line is a design guide representing the very edge of your page (the finished trim size).

 Your image should bleed past this line to ensure no unprinted paper is visible on the edges of your design.